 If Mama gets her tequila, then it is only reasonable for the kids to get their candy!

 An authentic 1846 cigar shop.
 This darling little historic building houses another one of HotMama’s favorite adult treats!
 Cigars!!!
-The smell of old wood combines with the haunting aroma of cigar smoke to create a magical sensation.
+The smell of old wood combines with the haunting aroma of cigar smoke here to create a magical sensation.
 It just feels good.
+If you are into cigars too, you should check out cigar reviews on my husbands new site called Cigar & Chill.

 That’s a Wrap: